 Examinations are used because they provide a controlled environment in which to assess knowledge and understanding and problem-solving skills.
 The time pressure and lack of prior warning about specific issues to be tackled is representative of real-world situations faced by practicing engineers.
 Coursework assessments vary from paper assignments (which may be similar to examinations but with longer time scales and with access permitted to information sources) to the assessment of practical skills which cannot be done in the exam hall.
-For example, communication skills (e.g. presentations, drawings and written reports), personal skills (such as team work or leadership), planning and design (both software and hardware), data analysis, critical review of information and the use of workbench and CAE tools are usually assessed by means of coursework tasks.
+For example, communication skills (e.g., presentations, drawings and written reports), personal skills (such as team work or leadership), planning and design (both software and hardware), data analysis, critical review of information and the use of workbench and CAE tools are usually assessed by means of coursework tasks.

 Often coursework tasks may be set which are not to be assessed but which are valuable as a learning experience.
 This is known as formative coursework and is often the key to improving grades on assessed or summative coursework.
 You will receive feedback from all coursework assessments, both formative and summative, to enable you to develop and enhance your assessment performance.
-Extensive feedbacks will also be provided during the development of your Individual Project in stage 3.